 Formula Breakdown

-- Finally, C5 denotes the monetary value which you are paying at present annually to get an Annuity Payment in the future.
+• Finally, C5 denotes the monetary value that you are paying at present annually to get an Annuity Payment in the future.

-Read More: How to Apply Future Value of an Annuity Formula in Excel
+Read More: How to Calculate Deferred Annuity in Excel

 4. Employing Generic Formula to Calculate Annuity Payments